 - Make your guests feel special; send an invitation keeping with your theme.
 Include the menu in that invitation.
 When they arrive, have place cards for each of them.

 - Be creative as you plan your table decorations.
 Have fun with this.
 Again, themes make it easy.
 Include a nice tablecloth or table runner as part of your decorations.
 Repurpose items to make the decorations stand out.
-For example, scatter jewels used in fashion adornment across your table to add unexpected sparkle.
+For example, scatter and drape your fashion jewelry or the jewels used in jewelry-making across your table to add unexpected sparkle.

-- Use your best dishes, silverware, tablecloth, etc. to set that impressive table for the mother-.
-Your table setting is going to depend on the size and kind of guest list.
-For an outdoor patio party, use a fabulous pattern of disposable plates, place mats, etc., but why not use your silverware to add interest.
+- Your table setting is going to depend on the size and type of guest list, as well as the food you are serving.
+Use your best dishes, silverware, tablecloth, etc. to set that impressive table for your mother-in-law.
+For an outdoor patio party, use a fabulous, fun pattern of disposable plates, place mats, etc., and then why not use your silverware to add interest.
 There is also plasticware that even looks like silverware.
-Trés chic at a picnic.
+Trés chic picnic setting.

 - The week of the party, purchase all but the most perishable items for the party.
 Prepare as much of the menu as possible ahead of time.
 Consider catering all or part of your menu.
 This is the time to keep to recipes you've tried and had success with.
 If you feel the urge to experiment, choose an item that you would have two of.
 For example, prepare two deserts and make one of them your experimental dish.

 - Plan your libations carefully.
 If you are inviting someone who may have issues with alcohol, stick to nonalcoholic beverages.
 Again, follow your theme.
 Cider- or cranberry-based drinks are great for the winter Holidays.

 - Most of all, have fun with every step.
 Planning your get together should be fun, not torture and stress.
 Whether you choose a formal place setting for dinner with the boss or dinner with close friends, with planning, it can be enjoyable.